 In Isaiah 6:1 Isaiah wrote that he saw God (Adonai) sitting on a throne with a robe that filled the temple.
 He also saw Seraphim standing above.

-So what do we do with these passages since the Bible tells us that God is spirit and that if a person could see God, it would kill them?
+So what do we do with these passages since the Bible tells us that God is spirit and cannot be seen?
+(John 4:24, John 1:18, John 6:46, 1 Tim 1:17) And in Exodus, God told Moses that no one could see him and live?
+(Ex 33:20)

-Well, we can say that Jacob and Sampson’s parents were either mistaken when they said they saw God or that they were not referring to Yahweh since the title “Elohim” is also used to refer to angels and even men.
+Another option is to say that Jacob and Sampson’s parents were either mistaken when they said they saw God or that they were not referring to Yahweh since the title “Elohim” is also used to refer to angels and even men.
 And we can say that the Israelites only saw a manifestation of God in the pillars of cloud and fire, not God himself.
 We can also say that Abraham’s visitors were men or angels.
 But although we are told Moses and the group of 73 saw Elohim, the context seems to clearly identify this title with Yahweh.
-And the passage from Isaiah seems to be clearly referring to Yahweh as well.
+And although the passage from Isaiah reads like a vision expressed in poetry, he seems to be clearly referring to Yahweh as well.
 So what do we do with these passages?

 I don’t know